zeroed-tech/LibGDX-QR/README.md

 Finally, the texture is extracted from the frame buffer and returned.

 ## Scanning
-Currently, Android and IOS support QR Code scanning (there is currently no intention of supporting GWT and Desktop).
+Currently, Android and IOS support QR Code scanning (there is no intention of supporting GWT and Desktop but feel free to do so yourself).

 ### Android
 QR scanning on Android is provided by Google's play-services-vision.
 LibGDX-QR creates a new Activity which implements all QR scanning functionality from this library and returns the first code scanned.